llZektorll/Microsoft-PowerShell-Fastlane/README.md

 This repository contains a number of scripts that I have written or re-configured to enhance its performance or to fit my needs.
 All the scripts are meant to make a day-to-day life easier for a Microsoft 365 Administrator and a System Administrator.
 These are provided for free under the MIT License.

-##  Project update

-2022-05-22 -> This project have suffered a major update.
-All the files have been moved around to fit the new organization of the project.

 # Using the scripts

 To use the scripts it is recommended to download the repository since each script must be ran on you local machine/server.